denzilferreira/denzilferreira.github.io/content/post/2021-11-01-atala-prism/index.en.md

 -   **If you want to issue a certificate,** the Issuer's DID issue credentials need to be stored on the blockchain.
 -   **If you want to revoke a credential,** the Issuer's DID revoke credential need to be stored on the blockchain.
 -   **If you are the recipient/Holder of a credential,** then it's not necessarily required that your Holder DID is stored on the blockchain.
--   **If we read an Long Form DID**, for Verifiers, if we find the DID in the blockchain, that is the source of truth and overrides the document payload that is stored in the DID itself.
+-   **If we read an Long Form DID**, for Verifiers, if we find the DID in the blockchain, that is the source of truth and overrides the document payload that is stored on the DID itself.

 ### DID document